jojijacobk/JavaScript-Knowledge/Map.md

 # Array

-Every objects including Arrays are passed by reference
+In JavaScript, every Objects including Arrays are passed by reference

 ```javascript
 let A = [1,3,5];
 let B = A;